 Most employers are receiving the message loud and clear.
 It’s why so many are permanently revising their benefits to boost talent attraction and workplace retention, according to the 2021 Willis Towers Watson survey mentioned earlier.
 To increase attraction, more than half of employers said they are focusing on enhancing the employee experience, while 61% are offering more flexibility.
 To improve employee retention, 70% are expanding flexible work arrangements; 65% are providing educational opportunities through tuition reimbursement.

-With so many employers offering more competitive benefits, you should take extra steps to keep yours above industry standard while reviewing them annually.
+With so many employers offering more competitive benefits, you should take extra steps to keep yours above industry standards while reviewing them annually.
 For instance, you might not be in a position to offer tuition reimbursement at the moment.
 But that could change in the next year, and providing benefits that your employees can't access by themselves helps you hire better employees and retain them.

 You also need to educate your employees about the cost and value of their benefits.
 The benefits you offer have a monetary value; when employees know that value, they might be more willing to accept a lower-than-expected salary.
 Talking in detail about the benefits you offer not only demonstrates how you value employee health and well-being, but it also helps employees maximize those benefits.

 For instance, high-deductible health plans might sound scary for those who don’t feel they have the cash on hand.
 When cash-strapped individuals cannot afford steep out-of-pocket medical expenses, many are often forced to turn to payday loans or not get the care they desperately need.
 Paytient enables employees to pay for these expenses over time via payroll deducted, interest-free payments — with the ability to link to HSAs, FSAs, or bank accounts.